arthaud-proust-rd/eyestrain-tracer/README.md

 I can be wrong *de but en blanc*, but anyways it will be a way to learn OpenCV and to understand statistics.

 ## Goal to achieve
-I want to get enough data about eyes during my work on the computer to understang what can help eyestrain to appear.
+I want to get enough data about my eyes during my work on the computer to understand what can make my eyestrain appear.
+So that I can prevent it.

+Theses metrics will be compared to average metrics and analysed so that I can find if I doesn't blink enough, or, if I blink enough maybe that will put ligth on another problem, like bad quality tears.

 ## Informations about eyes